 Graduate students are expected to be ethical in their multiple roles as students, researchers, teachers or supervisors of undergraduate students and representatives of the Department, College and University.
-When in doubt about appropriate conduct, students should consult the program manager or faculty mentor to seek clarification.
-Students may also check the Dean of Students Student Code of Conduct.
+When in doubt about appropriate conduct, students should consult the program manager or faculty advisor to seek clarification.
+Students may also check the Office of the University Provost Academic Integrity, Dean of Students Student Code of Conduct and The College Discussing Policy Violations.
 Breaches of academic integrity include, but are not limited to, the following:

-- Engaging in any form of academic deceit, e.g., referring to materials, sources or devices (camera phones, text messages, crib sheets, solution manuals, materials from previous classes or commercial research services) not authorized by the instructor for use during an evaluation or assignment; - Providing inappropriate aid to another student in connection with any evaluation or assignment; - Engaging in plagiarism by using the ideas, words or data of another person or persons without full and appropriate attribution; - Engaging in plagiarism by claiming credit for the ideas, words or data of another - Failing to follow ethical procedures for research involving human subjects, such as violating participants' confidentiality, or failing to maintain confidential or sensitive research data in a secure location; - Knowingly using data that do not meet appropriate standards for reliability and validity; - Failing to meet responsibilities to undergraduate students, such as failing to provide assistance during designated office hours;
+- Engaging in any form of academic deceit, e.g., referring to materials, sources or devices (camera phones, text messages, crib sheets, solution manuals, materials from previous classes or commercial research services) not authorized by the instructor for use during an evaluation or assignment; - Providing inappropriate aid to another student in connection with any evaluation or assignment; - Engaging in plagiarism by using the ideas, words or data of another person or persons without full and appropriate attribution; - Engaging in plagiarism by claiming credit for the ideas, words or data of another; - Failing to follow ethical procedures for research involving human subjects, such as violating participants' confidentiality, or failing to maintain confidential or sensitive research data in a secure location; - Knowingly using data that do not meet appropriate standards for reliability and validity; - Failing to meet responsibilities to undergraduate students, such as failing to provide assistance during designated office hours;